wdi-sg/tweedr/README.md

   1.5 The basic tables.sql will have a users table and a tweets table- notice that the starter code provided wants a name and password column in the database.

-  1.6 The app provides a basic user creation, so the basic app doesn't nee d anything more for users.
+  1.6 The app provides a basic user creation, so the basic app doesn't need anything more for users.

 2. Implement login of the user. ( change the code to a hashed session cookie, instead of just `loggedin=true`.